jblomo/datamining290/slides/2014-02-27-Neural-Network.markdown

   + Changes in weights too small
   + Accuracy in training models is high
+  + Maximum number iterations
-  + Maximum number or times for learning
+  + Maximum time for learning

 ???